Kateřina Siniaková: 2012–14: First WTA Tour doubles title

-2015–16: Top 50 in both singles and doubles
+2015–16: Singles and doubles top 50

 At the Australian Open, Siniaková had her first singles Grand Slam win, defeating Elena Vesnina in the first round.
 In the following round, she lost to Irina-Camelia Begu.
-In March 2015, she won her first WTA 1000 match at the Premier Mandatory-level Indian Wells Open, after defeating another Russian player, Evgeniya Rodina.
+In March 2015, she won her first WTA 1000 match at the Premier Mandatory-level Indian Wells Open, defeating another Russian player, Evgeniya Rodina.
 In May 2015, she had good performances, reaching the singles semifinal and taking the doubles title with Belinda Bencic at the Prague Open.
 However, after a run to the third-round at the French Open alongside Bencic, she reached top 50.
 In June 2015, she reached the quarterfinal of the Premier-level Birmingham Classic.
 By the end of the year, she was standing out more in doubles, reaching final of the Tashkent Open and semifinal of the Premier-level Kremlin Cup.

 Siniaková started slowly into the 2016 season, but then shone at the French Open, where she reached semifinals in doubles alongside Barbora Krejčíková.
 Then, at 2016 Wimbledon, she reached her first singles Grand Slam third round, after defeating Pauline Parmentier and 30th seed Caroline Garcia before being defeated by former world No. 2, Agnieszka Radwańska.
 Things even got better in July 2016, when she reached her first singles WTA final in Båstad, at the Swedish Open.
 She lost the final to Laura Siegemund.
 But then she advanced to the doubles quarterfinals of the US Open, alongside Krejčíková.
 She followed this up with another singles WTA final at the Japan Women's Open in Tokyo, but lost to Christina McHale.
 In late October, after a first-round loss at the Kremlin Cup, she made her top-50 debut in singles.

-2017: First WTA singles titles, US Open doubles final
+2017: Career singles titles, US Open doubles final

 Siniaková had a strong start to the 2017 season, winning her first WTA singles title at the Shenzhen Open.
 Siniaková began the tournament by defeating Peng Shuai in the first round in two sets, followed by a victory over world No. 4, Simona Halep in three sets, claiming her first win over a top-10 player.
 Her run continued by beating qualifier Nina Stojanović and world No. 9, Johanna Konta, in three sets.
 In the final, she defeated Alison Riske to take the title.
 She then struggled with results, not even reaching a quarterfinal until May 2017.
-However, during that period, she had success in doubles where she reached the final of the Premier-Mandatory Indian Wells Open and Premier-level Charleston Open alongside Lucie Hradecká.
+However, during that period, she had success in doubles where she reached the final of Indian Wells and the Premier-level Charleston Open alongside Lucie Hradecká.
 Then in May 2017, she reached the quarterfinal of the Prague Open in singles, as well as the final in doubles.
 She continued this form, with good results in doubles, reaching the quarterfinals of the Premier Mandatory Madrid Open and Premier 5 Italian Open with Hradecka.
 She then reached the doubles semifinal of the French Open for the second year in a row, alongside Lucie Hradecká.